Armin Boehm

 He received a series of Awards in 1998, Studienstiftung des deutschen Volkes (D) and in 2001, Cité des Arts, Paris (F).

-Armin Boehm was born 1972 in Aachen.
-He lives and works in Berlin (D).
+Armin Boehm was born in Aachen, Germany (1972), and he lives and works in Berlin, Germany.

 Armin Boehm paints fictitious and spatially impossible scenes, based on urban layouts and architectural constructions, that are meant to evoke the inner human condition.